 Anaerobic digestion

-Anaerobic digestion is a biological process that breaks down organic waste in the absence of oxygen, producing biogas.
+The anaerobic digestion process is a biological method that breaks down organic waste in the absence of oxygen, producing biogas.
 This biogas can serve as a renewable source of energy, providing a sustainable alternative to fossil fuels.

 Crop residue management machinery